shwtsalunke/Demo-project/README.md

-# Demo-project to test features
+# Demo-project to test features for project demo